A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 |![](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Pics%20and%20Charts/Score%20by%20Delivery%20Days%20Plt.svg)|![](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Pics%20and%20Charts/Percent%20of%20Review%20Score.svg)|
 </div>

-Referring back to our main question do delivery delays lead to lower customer review scores?, a simple and effective way to find an answer is to plot the average review score of all the orders that took the same amount of days to deliver and plot them.
-For example get all the orders that took zero days to deliver and find the average review score, get all orders that took 1 day to deliver and find the average review score, and so on and so on.
+In relation to our primary inquiry: do delays in delivery result in reduced customer review scores?
+A simple and effective way to find an answer is to plot the average review score of all the orders that took the same numer of days to deliver and plot them.
+For example, get all the orders that took zero days to deliver and find the average review score, get all orders that took 1 day to deliver and find the average review score, and so on and so on.
 The result is **Figure 1**.

 Key findings:
 1. Orders that took zero days to deliver on average have 5 stars
-2. A slight decline in average review score from 5 to around 4 occurs between in the first 20 day time period as expected.
+2. A slight decline in average review scores from 5 to around 4 occurs between in the first 20-day time period as expected.
-3. **A shap decline in average review score from 4 to around 2 occurs between 20 to 40 days to deilver suggesting that 20 days is the threshold where customers are willing to wait until leaving a negative review**
+3. **A sharp decline in average review score from 4 to around 2 occurs between 20 to 40 days to deliver suggesting that 20 days is the threshold where customers are willing to wait until leaving a negative review**
-4. The average review score fluctuates between 2 and 1.5 in the time frame of 40 to 60 days indecating a mild effect on review score(customers were already tired of waiting so they were giving a bad socre anyway).
+4. The average review score fluctuates between 2 and 1.5 in the time frame of 40 to 60 days indicating a mild effect on review score (customers were already tired of waiting so they were giving a bad score anyway).
-5. The data becomes noisy after 60 plus days perhaps due to the few number of orders that took that many days to deliver.
+5. The data becomes noisy after 60 plus, days perhaps due to the few numbers of orders that took that many days to deliver.

 **Figure 2** shows the distribution of review scores across all orders.
-As mentioned earlier we want to see how diffrent factors affect review score, so it is important to obtain the distribution of review scores and compare it to others in the future.
+As mentioned earlier,  we want to see how different factors affect review scores, so it is important to obtain the distribution of review scores and compare it to others in the future.
 Key findings:
 1. About 80% of review scores are "positive" meaning a score of 4 or more.
-This can help buld trust for sellers and buyers to use our site more as most of the time people buy on good reviews.
+This can help build trust for sellers and buyers to use our site more as most of the time people buy on good reviews.
-2. The third largest review score was 1 making up 10% of a review scores.
-It would be better to have the distiribution be in descending order with a score of 5 being in the most and 1 being the least.
-However that is not the case in our data.
+2. The third largest review score was 1 making up 10% of review scores.
+It would be better to have the distribution be in descending order with a score of 5 being the most and 1 being the least.
+However, that is not the case in our data.
 3. Scores 3 and 2 make up less than 10% and less than 5% respectively.
-We could try to set goals in order to lower "bad review scores" (2s and 1s) but more on that later.
+We could try to set goals to lower "bad review scores" (2s and 1s) but more on that later.